The Mission of the Communications Domain

 Covenant of Racial Reconciliation for the Communications Domain

-I commit to this Covenant of Reconciliation for the sake of the Greater Kansas City community to take a practical step in the Suggested Actions to make it real.
-When this journey becomes difficult, I commit to endure through challenging days.
+I commit to this covenant for my sake and for my organization, fellow employees, and the Greater Kansas City community.
+I commit to take a practical step from the Suggested Actions to make it real.

 Stimulating outlets for healthy dialogue, interaction and relationships

 - Engage in substantive conversations: Ask questions, listen and learn without making assumptions or superimposing your own experiences.
 Also be willing to share your own experiences with vulnerability.

 - Cover, promote or facilitate collaborative events and initiatives in Kansas City or elsewhere nationally.

 - Create opportunities for safe sharing of experience among blacks and whites at your office, church or home.
 The Go Underground Discussion Guide is a great resource to start with.